mollysiebenaler/dataset_ufo/README.md

 # dataset_ufo
-Documentation of cleaning UFO Datasets in Github for EOW 12.
+Documentation of cleaning UFO Datasets in R Studio in Github for Data Wrangling EOW 12.

 ## Where did the data come from?
 The data came form NUFORC reports.